gscrow/dressipi-com/privacy.markdown

 If you have any queries about how your data is handled by our retailer partners within their online environments, please contact that retailer directly (for example, via the details set out in that retailer’s privacy policy).

-## Your Rights Provided Under the GDPR
+## Your Rights Provided Under The GDPR

 You generally have the following rights, which you can usually exercise free of charge:

-### Access to a copy of your personal data
+### Access To A Copy Of Your Personal Data

 This is the right to be provided with a copy of your personal data

-### Correction (also known as rectification)
+### Correction (Also Known As Rectification)

 This is the right to require us to correct any mistakes in your personal data

-### Erasure (also known as the right to be forgotten)
+### Erasure (Also Known As The Right To Be Forgotten)

 This is the right to require us to delete your personal data—in certain situations

-### Restriction of use
+### Restriction Of Use

 This is the right to require us to restrict use of your personal data in certain circumstances, e.g. if you contest the accuracy of the data

-### Data portability
+### Data Portability

 This is the right to receive the personal data you provided to us, in a structured, commonly used and machine-readable format and/or transmit that data to a third party—in certain situations.

-### To object to use
+### To Object To Use

 This is the right to object:

 - at any time to your personal data being used for direct marketing (including profiling);
 - in certain other situations to our continued use of your personal data, e.g. where we use your personal data for our legitimate interests unless there are compelling legitimate grounds for the processing to continue or the processing is required for the establishment, exercise or defence of legal claims.

 Not to be subject to decisions without human involvement

 This is the right not to be subject to a decision based solely on automated processing (including profiling) that produces legal effects concerning you or similarly significantly affects you.

 We do not make any such decisions based on data collected by our Platform.

-### The right to withdraw consents
+### The Right To Withdraw Consents

 If you have provided us with a consent to use your personal data you have a right to withdraw that consent easily at any time.